pbl-nl/appl-docchat/README.md

 Execution is done in the activated virtual environment with <code>python review.py</code>
 All the results, including the answers and the sources used to create the answers, are stored in a file result.csv which is also stored in the subfolder <B>review</B>

-### Ingesting and querying documents through a Streamlit User Interface
-The functionalities described above can also be used through a User Interface.<br>
-In the activated virtual environment, the UI can be started with <code>streamlit run streamlit_app.py</code><br>
-When this command is used, a browser session will open automatically

-### Summarizing documents
-The file summarize.py can be used to summarize every file individually in a document folder.
-Three options for summarization are implemented:
-* Map Reduce: this will create a summary in a fast way.
-The time (and quality) to create a summary depends on the number of centroids chosen.
-This is a parameter in settings.py<br>
-* Refine: this will create a more refined summary, but can take a long time to run, especially for larger documents
-* Hybrid: combines both methods above

-Execution is done in the activated virtual environment with <code>python summarize.py</code>.
-The user will be prompted for the summarization method, either "Map_Reduce", "Refine" or "Hybrid"

-### Evaluation of Question Answer results
+### For developers: Evaluation of Question Answer results
 The file evaluate.py can be used to evaluate the generated answers for a list of questions, provided that the file eval.json exists, containing not only the list of questions but also the related list of desired answers (ground truth).<br>
 Evaluation is done at folder level (one or multiple folders) in the activated virtual environment with <code>python evaluate.py</code><br>

-### Monitoring the evaluation results through a Streamlit User Interface
+### For developers: Monitoring the evaluation results through a Streamlit User Interface
 All evaluation results can be viewed by using a dedicated User Interface.<br>
 In the activated virtual environment, this evaluation UI can be started with <code>streamlit run streamlit_evaluate.py</code><br>
 When this command is used, a browser session will open automatically